henry-the-vietnamese/list-module/README.md

 Create a list module containing several common Python list methods and built-in functions.

+Work on this project helps build a strong understanding of **lists** in Python.
+It is important to not only learn **lists**, but also comprehend and be able to implement them.

 # Implementation
 The program *list_function.py* solely contains functions that have been defined, whereas the program *tester.py* is a test driver that is able to be run to check